In this guide

 You may be eligible for the Carer Payment if you provide constant care to someone for at least six months, although you don’t need to wait six months before applying.

-Constant care means you are providing someone with care for a large amount of time each day – roughly a normal working day – and this level of care stops you from working fulltime.
+Constant care means you are providing someone with care for a large amount of time each day, roughly a normal working day, and this level of care stops you from working fulltime.

-This constant care needs to be provided in the care recipient’s home, your home or in hospital.
+This constant care needs to be provided in the care recipient’s home, your home or in a hospital.

 Care recipients can be someone with a disability or medical condition, or an adult who is frail aged.
 Services Australia defines frail aged as an older Australian in need of a substantial level of care and support.